zxc916684603/ecs/intl.en-US/Best Practices/Monitor/Automatically manage instances.md

 -   The target ECS instances must have the Cloud Assistant client installed in advance.
 For more information, see [Cloud Assistant Client](../../../../intl.en-US/Product Introduction/Cloud assistant/Cloud Assistant Client.md#).
 -   To perform a PowerShell command, you must make sure that the target Windows instances has the PowerShell feature configured.
 -   You can get the latest version of Alibaba Cloud CLI from [GitHub](https://github.com/aliyun/aliyun-cli/releases) .
--   The following example is completed in the command line tool.
-You must make sure that you have installed [Alibaba Cloud CLI \(Command-Line Interface\)](https://www.alibabacloud.com/help/doc-detail/66653.htm) .
+-   You must make sure that you have installed [Alibaba Cloud CLI \(Command-Line Interface\)](https://www.alibabacloud.com/help/doc-detail/66653.htm) .
 -   You must [have your SDK upgraded](https://develop.aliyun.com/tools/sdk).

 The following example illustrates how to use APIs in Alibaba Cloud CLI to use Cloud Assistant.
 For example, we want to run the `echo 123` command on Linux instances.